Opsonin

 Opsonins are extracellular proteins that, when bound to substances or cells, induce phagocytes to phagocytose the substances or cells with the opsonins bound.
 Thus, opsonins act as tags to label things in the body that should be phagocytosed (i.e. eaten) by phagocytes (cells that specialise in phagocytosis, i.e. cellular eating).
 Different types of things ("targets") can be tagged by opsonins for phagocytosis, including: pathogens (such as bacteria), cancer cells, aged cells, dead or dying cells (such as apoptotic cells), excess synapses, or protein aggregates (such as amyloid plaques).
 Opsonins help clear pathogens, as well as dead, dying and diseased cells.

-Opsonins were discovered and named "opsonins" in 1904 by Wright and Douglas, who found that incubating bacteria with blood plasma enabled phagocytes to phagocytose (and thereby destroy) the bacteria.
+Opsonins were discovered and named "opsonins" in 1904 by Almroth Wright and Stewart Ranken Douglas, who found that incubating bacteria with blood plasma enabled phagocytes to phagocytose (and thereby destroy) the bacteria.
 They concluded that: "We have here conclusive proof that the blood fluids modify the bacteria in a manner which renders them a ready prey to the phagocytes.
 We may speak of this as an "opsonic" effect (opsono - I cater for; I prepare victuals for), and we may employ the term "opsonins" to designate the elements in the blood fluids which produce this effect."

 Subsequent research found two main types of opsonin in blood that opsonised bacteria: complement proteins and antibodies.
 However, there are now known to be at least 50 proteins that act as opsonins for pathogens or other targets.

 Mechanisms

 Opsonins induce phagocytosis of targets by binding the targets (e.g. bacteria) and then also binding phagocytic receptors on phagocytes.
 Thus, opsonins act as bridging molecules between the target and the phagocyte, bringing them into contact, and then usually activating the phagocytic receptor to induce engulfment of the target by the phagocyte.

 All cell membranes have negative charges (zeta potential) which makes it difficult for two cells to come close together.
 When opsonins bind to their targets they boost the kinetics of phagocytosis by favoring interaction between the opsonin and cell surface receptors on immune cells.
 This overrides the negative charges from cell membranes.

 It is important that opsonins do not tag healthy, non-pathogenic cells for phagocytosis, as phagocytosis results in digestion and thus destruction of targets.
-Therefore, Some opsonins (including some complement proteins) have evolved to bind pathogen-associated molecular patterns, molecules only found on the surface of pathogens, enabling phagocytosis of these pathogens, and thus innate immunity.
+Therefore, some opsonins (including some complement proteins) have evolved to bind pathogen-associated molecular patterns (PAMP), molecules only found on the surface of pathogens, enabling phagocytosis of these pathogens, and thus innate immunity.
 Antibodies bind to antigens on the pathogen surface, enabling adaptive immunity.
 Opsonins that opsonise host body cells (e.g. GAS6 that opsonises apoptotic cells) bind to "eat-me" signals (such as phosphatidylserine) exposed by dead, dying or stressed cells.